 Inspired by the legendary racer, Masten Gregory, who famously leapt from the cockpit of his car before impact when approaching Woodcote Corner in 1959.

-from £150 per person
+From £150 per person

 Perfect for regular golfers who want to improve their games with the help of one of our pros.

-With two distinctive 18-hole courses, Golf At Goodwood allows you to choose the level you want to play at.
-You can choose the challenge of The Downs Course or the more gentle option of The Park Course.
+With two distinctive 18-hole courses, Golf At Goodwood allows you to choose the level you want to play at: The challenge of The Downs course or the more gentle option of The Park course.
+The Play with a Pro experience is for people who play golf regularly and would like to improve their games with the help of one of our pros.

 Available throughout the year.
 To confirm the date of your experience, please call the Golf Academy on 01243 755133.